nfoert/cardie/README.md

 ## Installation

 > [!IMPORTANT]
-> These directions are for a develeopment server only right now.
+> These directions are for a development server only right now.
 This project is not currently developed enough for production use.

 First, clone this repository using the following command